mohamedalsamrai/C/README.md

 ## License

-This repository is open source and available for learning purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Mohamed Al-Samrai